strongdan/blog/_posts/2017-12-01-Basic-BASH.md

 # Some Basic BASH Commands to Get You Started Using the Command Line

-This is a beginner-oriented post intended to get you comfortable using your \*nix-based operating system's command line for commond tasks.
+This is a beginner-oriented post intended to get you comfortable using your \*nix-based operating system's command line for common tasks.
 More advanced features will be the topic of future posts.

 ![](https://static.pexels.com/photos/207580/pexels-photo-207580.jpeg)